MicrosoftDocs/win32-pr.de-de/desktop-src/WMP/controls-fastforward.md

 ---
 # <a name="controlsfastforward-method"></a>Controls.fastForward-Methode

-Die **fastForward-Methode** startet die schnelle Wiedergabe des Medienelements in Vorwärtsrichtung.
+Die **fastForward-Methode** startet die schnelle Wiedergabe des Medienelements in vorwärts gerichteter Richtung.

 ## <a name="syntax"></a>Syntax